 I was seventeen years old when I joined the Army National Guard.
 Not knowing much about life, other than I loved aviation, computers and sports, I was shipped to basic training in the summer of 1995.
 For good and bad, I was never the same person after returning from basic training.
 Mentally, I was changed.
 I was at a stop light sitting in my new car when a wave of disgust overtook me.
 I knew why and just couldn’t stop it.
 What set me off was something very simple.
 I couldn’t stand the way someone was speaking.
 I cannot remember what was being said, but it was very selfish and childish.
 I had just gone through 8 weeks of life where being selfish and childish was absolutely not tolerated.
 Your “B.S.
 Meter” hits the fan pretty quick after being in the military.
 Civilian life and the people within it seem so ridiculous, selfish and petty.
 They say if you want change in your life, practice something for 40 days.
 Army basic training is now 63 days.
 Coincidence?
 I think not.
 Everyone who goes through military basic training is forever changed.

 I returned to high school to finish my senior year.
 As I returned, I came back with nearly zero hair on my head.
 People talked under their breath, but I couldn’t give two craps about what they thought anymore.
 You see, before becoming a soldier, I cared way too much about what others thought of me; it would drive me to depression.
 I learned one thing during basic training that summer.
-I know who real friends are.
+I know what a true friend is.

 The Military Brotherhood